Statistics from Altmetric.com

 Treatment with oral risedronate caused rapid but temporary improvement.
 She then received three infusions of 2 mg ibandronate over 3 months, with immediate symptomatic relief.

-Case 2 is a 38 year old woman with a 10 year history of …
+Case 2 is a 38 year old woman with a 10 year history of pain …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.